Click on the images to find out more about the history of Company Day:

 The university has a regional compass: students and graduates of other universities in the region are equally welcome.
 This leads to a partnership with the University of Bonn, which becomes a co-organiser.
 The number of visitors increases accordingly.
 The number of exhibitors also rises, with the event now hosting more than 70 companies.
 Based on previous experience, the programme is condensed to just one series.
 Workshops to prepare for visits to the fair are offered for the first time.
 The patron is Minister President Jürgen Rüttgers.

-The team of organisers still consists of three members, who this year settle on the motto “Getting In, Getting On”.
-The first exhibitors from other federal states apply to take part, and the number of stands grows accordingly.
+The organising team still consists of three members who settle on the motto “Getting In, Getting On” for that year’s fair.
+The first exhibitors from other federal states apply to take part and thus, the number of stands grows.
 In order to accommodate them all, space for 10 exhibitors is created on the first floor between the senate room (room A 102) and the library.
 Power cables are laid by the organisers themselves with the help of a number of students.
-Three series of presentations and the supporting programme “Fit for Work” offer visitors plenty of input.
-The catalogue is expanded to include the programme and a coloured reproduction of the floor plan to help visitors find their way around.
+Three series of presentations and the supporting programme “Fit for Work” offer plenty of input for the visitors.
+The catalogue expands: it includes the programme and a coloured reproduction of the floor plan to help visitors find their way around.

 The boundaries of the Rhein-Sieg region are abolished and companies from all over Germany come to showcase themselves.
 The number of exhibitors rises to 60; they fill all of Hochschulstraße and the automation room (now building section C).
 The first image advertisements are booked in the catalogue.
 The presentation programme fills 30 time slots and covers all kinds of topics from application tips to company presentations.
 Minister President Peer Steinbrück is the event’s patron.

 The name Unternehmenstag (Company Day) is introduced and the fair becomes more structured.
-The concept crystallises and is advertised accordingly.
+The concept becomes more specific and is advertised correspondingly.

 During the first year, there was no poster.
 The image shows a snapshot of the foyer on the first Company Day.
 At that time, it was still called “Engineer Day”.